 A direct link is a web address (URL) that links directly to a file without using Box Preview.
 This is different from a regular shared link, which brings users to the Box Preview screen for the shared file.

 Direct links end with the file's extension type.
 Therefore, if you are linking to a Microsoft Word document, a direct link ends with *.doc.
-When a collaborator clicks on the direct link, the file is downloaded onto his or her computer, or opened by a default program, depending on computer settings.
+When a collaborator clicks on the direct link, the file is downloaded onto their computer, or opened by a default program, depending on computer settings.
 Direct linking can also be used to host images or files for your website or blog.

 Direct linking is available only for individual files, and is unavailable for folders.
 A link to a folder is always the web address of a Box page.

 - Direct links is a premium feature, unavailable on free personal accounts.

 - For security purposes, you cannot create a direct link for .msi and .exe files.
 It is important to be aware that these file types can be harmful if downloaded from an untrusted source.